4 Power Exercises to Up Your Bouldering Game

 2-ups are a simple power exercise in which the climber performs two difficult moves in a row.
 That's it!
 When picking which moves you will perform, keep the following in mind.
 First, the focus of these moves should be the movement, not the holds themselves.
 So don't be afraid to perform this exercise on jugs as long as the movement between them is near your maximum reach and dynamic (bonus points if you have to twist, jump, or do something awkward!).
 2-ups are great for symmetrical systems walls that allow you to perform the same sequence of moves on both the left and right.

 Missing Limb climbing involves climbing the same boulder problem 2 times.
 First, you will climb the boulder problem without your left hand, then without your right hand.
 This exercise does several important things.
 First, you will be forced to move dynamically when missing one arm while climbing.
-You will find that you often have to prepare for each movement by bending your legs, and then launch to the next hold.
+You will find that you often have to prepare for each movement by bending your legs and then launching to the next hold.
 Be sure to absorb each movement through your entire body as you release and catch.
-Move flowy as possible.
+Move with as much flow as possible.
 Second, you will have to come up with creative solutions when missing a limb.
 This helps with reading the beta of a climb.
-As a bonus, this exercise also forces you to rock over your knees (an excellent habit for climbers) as you move because you will not be able to stabilize as easily when you complete each move.
+As a bonus, this exercise also forces you to rock over your knees as you move (an excellent habit for climbers) because you will not be able to stabilize as easily when you complete each move.

 When training power it is important to adequately rest between sets.
 You may complete a 2-up and not feel tired, but if you simply hop back on for the next set, you will likely improve your ability to perform multiple difficult moves below your limit, but you will be doing little to expand your limit.
 You will also want to take at least 48 hours of rest between power workouts.